speakeasy-social/services/README.md

    ```
    This will:
    - Create a `.env` file from `.env.example` if it doesn't exist
+   - Replace placeholder Stripe API secret key (Test environment!) in `.env` if relevant to your work
    - Start all services in Docker
    - Run database migrations
    - Build and start the services